Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: DG methods in curved domain and their error analysis

+\end{lemma} We emphasis that $\mathcal{A}_h^l(\cdot,\cdot)$ is the DG formulation of continuous surfaces, which is used for the error analysis in the following.

-With the above preparation, we are now ready to present our main result on the error bounds of the IPDG method. \begin{theorem} Let $u^{k,l}_h\in \hat{S}^{k,l}_h$ be the solution by DG discretization of \eqref{eq:weak_Lap_Bel}, and $u\in H^{l+1}(\Gamma_h) $ is the solution of \eqref{eq:Lap_Bel}.
-Then we have the following quantitative convergence result:
+With the above preparation, we are now ready to present our main result on the error bounds of the IPDG method. \begin{theorem} Let $\Gamma_h$ be a partition of a smooth manifold, and $\hat{\Gamma}_h^k$ be a $k$-th order patchwise manifold which approximate $\Gamma_{h}$.
+Let $u^{k,l}_h\in \hat{S}^{k,l}_h$ be the solution by DG discretization of \eqref{eq:weak_Lap_Bel}, and $u\in H^{l+1}(\Gamma_h) $ be the solution of \eqref{eq:Lap_Bel}.
+Then we have the following convergence result:

-where $\hat{u}^{k,l}_h=T^k_h u^{k,l}_h$ is the pullback of the function $u^{k,l}_h$ from $\hat{\Gamma}_h^k$ to $\Gamma_h$. \end{theorem} \begin{proof} We sketch some of the major steps for a proof strategy, while highlight the part which is different to the one in \cite{AntDedMadStaStiVer15}.
+where $\hat{u}^{k,l}_h:=T^k_h u^{k,l}_h$ is the pullback of the function $u^{k,l}_h$ from $\hat{\Gamma}_h^k$ to $\Gamma_h$. \end{theorem} \begin{proof} We sketch some of the major steps for a proof strategy, while highlight the part which is different to the one in \cite{AntDedMadStaStiVer15}.
 We first show the estimate on the DG norm of the error $ \norm{\hat{u}^{k,l}_h -u}_{V_h^{l}}$.
 After that we proceed with the $L^2(\Gamma_h)$ norm error estimate.

 \textbf{Step 1:} Using triangle inequality, this can be decomposed into: